zacanger/zeedown/README.md

 * Emphasis is a single set of underscores
 * Strikethrough is a single set of tildes

+This is essentially the same as Slack's basic Markdown.

 ```javascript
 import md from 'zeedown'
 // or